hendriklhf/AdventOfCode/AdventOfCode.Benchmarks/README.md

-﻿# Advent of Code - Benchmark results
+﻿# Advent of Code - Benchmarks

 - [2021](#2021)
 - [2022](#2022)